park-holidays-uk/pagebuilder/README.md

 * Add support for more elements (Lists, tables etc.)
 * Change Trait input fields to multi-select dropdowns.
 * Replace multple grid blocks with customisable grids
+* Find more permenant fix for Grapejs select traits not triggering change event if value = '' or null.

 ## Known Issues